vectordotdev/timber-ruby/README.md

 ---

-Timber is a complete, fully-managed, *structured* logging system that you can setup in minutes, not days.
+Timber is a complete, fully-managed, *structured* logging system that you can setup in minutes.
 It pairs libraries that automatically structure your logs (like this one), with a [beautiful modern console]() designed specifically for this data.

 To learn more, checkout out [timber.io](https://timber.io) or the